-Drying rose hips means that you can use these tasty nutritional bombs even when they’re not in season.
-We’ll show you the best way to dry rose rips, and tell you what to look out for when harvesting these bright little fruits.
+Drying rose hips lets you eat these tasty nutritional bombs even when they’re not in season.
+Here are the best ways to dry rose hips, and what to look out for when harvesting these bright little fruits.

-Before you can start drying your rose hips, you’ll need to go out and collect them.
+Before you can start drying rose hips, you’ll need to go out and collect them.
 Rose hips are not usually available in supermarkets, so if you want to get your hands on this fruit, you’ll need to forage for them.
-In temperate climates, rose hips can be harvested in autumn, after the first frost.
+In temperate climates, they can be harvested in autumn, after the first frost.

 Rose hips are the “false fruit” of rose bushes.
 All rose bushes produce rose hips, so why aren’t they more familiar?
 Rose hips only grow after the flowers of the plant fade.
 Since most gardeners cut the rose blooms off to encourage new growth, rose hips don’t have a chance to develop, and many people have never seen them in their own gardens.